WDKL: Praise 102.7

 On October 21, 2011, Radio One announced that they will begin operating WGPR, a station owned by a local Freemasons group, effective immediately, under a local marketing agreement.
 On October 24, 2011, at Midnight, Radio One discarded the Urban AC format on WGPR.
 Two days later, Radio One moved the Urban Contemporary and "Hot" branding from WHTD to WGPR.
 WHTD became Urban gospel as Praise 102.7 on October 31, 2011 at midnight.

 The call letters on 102.7 changed from WHTD to WPZR at the same time as the format switch.
 The WHTD calls are now located at an AM station in Toccoa, Georgia.

 K-Love

 On May 1, 2018, Urban One announced that they had sold WPZR to the Educational Media Foundation for $12.7 million and three translators.
 EMF then announced its intentions to flip the station to its K-Love network upon the sale's closure.
 At that time, Urban One planned on pairing the three translators (which had not yet been specified in the announcement) acquired with their existing translator at 99.9 FM, W260CB, to create "The Detroit Praise Network", and continue the gospel programming via WDMK-HD2.
 W260CB had recently dropped its urban oldies format to simulcast WPZR.

-On August 9, 2018, upon the sale's closure, WPZR began broadcasting EMF's K-Love contemporary Christian format under new WDKL call letters.
+On August 9, 2018, upon the sale's closure, WPZR began broadcasting EMF's K-Love contemporary Christian format under the new call letters of WDKL.